peterda84/peterda84.github.io/_portfolio/server-hardening.md

 peterda@ubuntu:~/.ssh$ cat id_rsa.pub >> authorized_keys
 ```

+Open the ssh config file with your editor of choice.

 ```
 peterda@ubuntu:~/.ssh$ sudo nano /etc/ssh/sshd_config
 [sudo] password for peterda:
 ```
+Change the configuration as follows.

 ```
 PasswordAuthentication no
 UsePAM no
 ```
+Reload the ssh service so the changes in the configuration file take effect.

 ```
 peterda@ubuntu:~/.ssh$ sudo systemctl reload ssh